Calculating nonadiabatic couplings and Berry's phase by variational quantum eigensolvers: Calculating nonadiabatic couplings with variational quantum eigensolver

 \subsection{First-order nonadiabatic coupling}

 Evaluation of the 1-NAC based on the VQE is simple by utilizing the formula~\eqref{eq: 1-NAC formula}.
 First, we perform the SSVQE or the MCVQE and obtain approximate eigenstates $\ket{\varphi_i(\vec{R})}$ and eigenenergies $\tilde{E}_i$ of $H(\vec{R})$.
 Then we calculate the derivative of the Hamiltonian, $\frac{\partial H}{\partial R_I}$, on classical computers.
-This step can be done numerically as well as analytically~\cite{Mitarai2019Derivative, Parrish2019Hybrid}.
-Finally, evaluating the transition amplitude $\braket{\varphi_k(\vec{R})|\frac{\partial H}{\partial R_I}|\varphi_l(\vec{R})}$ on quantum devices by using the method of Eq.~\eqref{eq: trans amp} and substituting it into Eq.~\eqref{eq: 1-NAC formula} gives the value of the 1-NAC.
+Specifically, when we use the Hartree-Fock orbitals to construct the second-quantized Hamiltonian, the derivative $\frac{\partial H}{\partial R_I}$ (more precisely, the derivatives of the one- and two-electron integrals in the molecular orbital basis) can be obtained by solving the coupled perturbed Hartree-Fock (CPHF) equation~\cite{Mitarai2019Derivative, Parrish2019Hybrid, 2019npjQI...5..113O}.
+The solution of the CPHF equation can be obtained by the standard softwares for quantum chemistry.